Ripped Jeans

 Streetwear: Ripped jeans have also become a staple in streetwear fashion, which combines elements of hip-hop, punk, and skate culture.

-Boho Chic: Ripped jeans can also be incorporated into a bohemian or boho-chic style, which is characterized by flowy, earthy, and eclectic clothing.
+Boho Chic: Ripped jeans can also be incorporated into a bohemian or boho-chic style, characterized by flowy, earthy, and eclectic clothing.

 Knee Slashes: Ripped jeans that have tears on the knees, creating a distressed look.